wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

 A similar company, Lawnlove.com, quoted nearly double the price of LawnMowingOnline.com at $40 (vs. $24) for a basic mowing.
 Lawnlove.com is venture-backed and has at least ten employees.
-It offers more sophisticated service lines such as fertilizer and sprinklers, catering to wealthier people who care more about appearances.
+It offers more sophisticated service lines such as fertilizer and sprinklers, catering to people who care more about lawn appearances.

 ## Disruption